RCOSDP/weko-document/docs/manuals_en/USER/user_manual.md

 The button has a label replaced, showing ![](media/media/image52.png).

 Clicking ![](media/media/image52.png) will collapse the advanced search area.
 The button has a label replaced, showing ![](media/media/image7.png).

+You can perform an OR search by separating text with " OR " or " | " (both require spaces before and after).

 You can perform an AND search using a combination of the simple search text field and any element of the advanced search.